joshstewartmax/databricks-ml-pipelines/README.md

 - **Run steps as Databricks Lakeflow Job tasks** using Python wheel entrypoints
 - **Configure behavior with Hydra** (local/dev/prod overlays)
 - **Track experiments and artifacts with MLflow**, including dataset lineage for Delta inputs
-- **Use Spark only for data preparation**, persist intermediate datasets as Delta in a Volume, then **switch to Polars** for fast, lightweight model workflows
+- **Use Spark only for data preparation**, persist intermediate datasets as Delta in a Volume, then **switch to Polars** for fast model workflows

 ---